jefrisibarani/PHP-CPP-SampleExtension/README.md

 ## Build on linux
-Replace -DPHPCPP_INCLUDE_DIR, -DPHPCPP_LIB_DIR and values with the location of compiled PHP-CPP-cmake
+Replace -DPHPCPP_INCLUDE_DIR and -DPHPCPP_LIB_DIR values with the location of compiled PHP-CPP-cmake

 Build and link with PHP-CPP shared debug library